Ronaldo returns to Man Utd: Robben, Riquelme, Buffon and the stars who went back

+But apparent interventions from Ronaldo's former United manager Alex Ferguson and old team-mate Rio Ferdinand may have swung the race in the Red Devils' favour.

+Ole Gunnar Solskjaer seemed to open the door to Ronaldo during his news conference on Friday, and just a few hours later United confirmed a deal had been struck with Juventus.

-While Ronaldo started his professional career at Sporting in his native Portugal, he became a global stat at United, and after confirmation of the deal, we look at some of the greats who went back to their spiritual homes, starting with the Portugal captain.
+Following confirmation of the deal, Stats Perform takes a look at greats who went back to their spiritual home, starting with the Portugal captain…

 Cristiano Ronaldo – Manchester United